Search via the API

 Facets

-With facets, you can return aggregations alongside the search results.
-This is useful for filters in a search interface, such as counts per category, author, or source.
+Using facets allows you to return aggregations alongside search results.
+This is useful for filter interfaces in search flows, such as counts per category, author, or source.

 Each facet rule supports: